MacTweaks/OSXFonts-Calibri-Helvetica/README.md

 **10.7-10.9**

-*custom fonts must use the same format and file name as the default font*
+*Custom fonts must use the same format and file name as the default font*

 1. In /System/Library/ search for a folder called ProtectedFonts and delete the default font which should be LucidaGrande.ttc